vlyot/Attack-On-Sandbox/ROADMAP.md

 - **Top bar:** current round number + current stage label (`Vulnerable` / `Breached` / `Patched` / `Verified`), derived from the last event type seen
 - **Left panel — Code view:** display the current `target-app/app.py` source.
 When a `patch_applied` event arrives, switch to a diff view (additions in green, removals in red) computed from the event's `diff` field.
 Use `st.code()` with syntax highlighting.
 - **Centre panel — Wire feed:** for each `attack_sent` and `verified` event, show the HTTP method + URL + body sent, then the raw response status + body received.
 Style the block red if `exploit_blocked == false` (breach succeeded), green if `exploit_blocked == true` (patch held).
-- **Right panel — Agent reasoning:** for each agent action, show a compact card with the agent role (Attacker / Defender), the event type, and the `agent_reasoning` string from the event payload.
+- **Right panel — Agent reasoning:** for each agent action, show a compact card with:
+  - Agent role label (Attacker / Defender) and event type as a header
+  - `narration` text large and readable — this is what the audience watches
+  - `technical` text below in a small `st.code()` monospace block — for judges who want depth
 - **Polling:** use `st.rerun()` on a short interval (e.g. 2 seconds).
 Avoid re-reading the whole file unnecessarily — track the last event count and only process new lines.

 ### Polish (cuttable if time runs out)
 - Animate the stage label transition
-- Auto-scroll the wire feed to the latest event
+- Auto-scroll the wire feed and reasoning panel to the latest event
 - Show a "LIVE" badge while events are actively arriving

 ---